 For some trainees, integrating personal beliefs or values with professional competence in working with all clients/patients may require additional time and faculty support.
 Ultimately though, to complete our program successfully, all graduate students must be able to work with any client placed in their care in a beneficial and non-injurious manner.
 Professional competencies are determined by the profession for the benefit and protection of the public; consequently, students do not have the option to avoid working with particular client populations or to refuse to develop professional competencies because of conflicts with their attitudes, beliefs, or values.

 Tuition & Program Costs

-New students normally receive notification from the Office of the Bursar regarding their financial aid package by April of the preceding academic year.
+New students normally receive notification from the Office of Student Financial Services regarding their financial aid package by April of the preceding academic year.
 Award offers are extended on a “rolling basis” as students are admitted to the program and aid applications become complete.
-Applicants are strongly encouraged to submit their FAFSA as soon as it’s available on the web (January 1st).
+All students will receive a $10,000 annual stipend for their first three years of full-time study in the Clinical PhD program.
+Applicants are strongly encouraged to submit their FAFSA as soon as it is available on the web (January 1st).
 The Psychology Department due date for FAFSA filing is April 1st.
 Graduate aid application information is available here.

 Some students may be eligible for work-study on the basis of financial need.
 Eligibility for work-study is determined by the Student Financial Services Office after students complete a financial aid application process.
 Regardless of the source of funding, no student employed by the university may work more than 20 hours per week during the academic year.